-In the event the the employee and the employee's supervisor be are unable to agree on a mutually satisfactory hourswork schedule, the Association President or Business Agent may request that the Human Resources Director review the situation.
+In the event of a management initiated work schedule change, should the employee and the employee's supervisor be unable to agree on a mutually satisfactory work schedule, the Association President or Business Agent may request that the Human Resources Director review the situation.
 After a review of the facts, the Human Resources Director may ask the City Manager to review the situation.
-In any such review by the City Manager, the Union Association will be an indispensable part of the review process.
+In any such review by the City Manager, the Association will be an indispensable part of the review process.
 The City Manager's decision shall be final.